NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Non-local Network for road extraction

 \subsection{Non-local operations for road extraction}

 Since satellite images are taken overhead at high altitude, they are likely to be blocked by other obstacles.
-Moreover, roads themselves are bottom of the ground in most cases so they are the most likely to be blocked by other obstacles.
-On the ground, shadows of tall buildings and trees cover roads.
-In the Earth's atmosphere, cloud and shadows of cloud obscure what we would like to see through larger area.
-To overcome this situation, capturing long-range dependencies is essential.

-Most commonly used CNN cannot solve the long-range dependency.
-Convolution operation refers to only local information through small kernel, making it difficult to refer to distant information.
-Recurrent operation, which is another local method, is based only on current and previous features.
-One way to model long-range dependencies using these local methods is to perform these operation repeatedly.
-However, it implicit results in many disadvantages such as increased memory, computation and difficulty of optimization.
+Roads themselves are the most likely to be blocked by other obstacles such as the shadows of tall buildings and trees covering roads.
+To overcome this situation, capturing long-range dependencies is essential, but almost CNN methods have difficulty solving long-range dependency.
+Convolution operation refers to only local information through a small kernel, which makes it difficult to refer to distant information.
+Recurrent operation, another local method, is based only on current and previous features.
+Local methods construct these operations repeatedly encountering many drawbacks such as lower efficiency of memory and computation for the optimization of the model.

-This is why we borrowed the concept of non-local operation \cite{NonLocal2018} model long-range dependencies.
+Therefore, we borrowed the concept of the non-local operation \cite{NonLocal2018} model's long-range dependencies.
 A non-local operation computes a feature map as a weighted sum of all pixels, and it allows the model to capture long-range dependencies and distant information.
 In Fig. \ref{non-local-illust}, the road in the middle (red box) is covered by trees.
 Local methods cannot recognize the relationships between relevant roads.
-Non-local network, however, refers to (orange boxes) nearby roads and extract covered roads correctly.
+Non-local networks, however, refer to (orange boxes) near roads and extract the covered roads correctly.
 More examples are shown in Fig. \ref{visual-examples}.